chaisql/chai/docs/content/en/docs/sql-syntax/lexical-structure.md

 ## Identifiers

-Identifiers are sequence of characters which refer to table names, field names and index names.
+Identifiers are a sequence of characters that refer to table names, field names and index names.

 Identifiers may be unquoted or surrounded by backquotes.
 Depending on that, different rules may apply.